- What is UEBA?

 A UEBA solution should properly collect and analyze the data of users, machines, and other entities in a network, like event logs and packet capture data.
 Continuous monitoring and analysis of data from different sources will help to detect anomalies easily and instantly.

-The UEBA solution must be able to assign a risk to every user and host in the network to represent the degree of risk posed by an entity.
+The UEBA solution must be able to assign a risk score to every user and host in the network to represent the degree of risk posed by an entity.
 The risk score depends on the extent and type of anomalies that the user or host triggers.